WeifeiJin/weifeijin.github.io/_publications/2025-03-boosting.md

 Boosting the Transferability of Audio Adversarial Examples with Acoustic Representation Optimization.

-This paper is to appear in the IEEE International Conference on Multimedia & Expo (ICME), 2025, Nantes, France.
+Published in the IEEE International Conference on Multimedia & Expo (ICME), 2025, Nantes, France.